-First Quarter 2019 Dividend
+Second Quarter 2019 Dividend

-On April 23, 2019, the Board of Directors of the Bank approved maintaining the dividend declared in the fourth quarter of 2018 on the Class B1 activity stock and increasing the dividend declared on the Class B2 membership stock.
-Based on the Bank's preliminary financial results for the first quarter of 2019, the Board of Directors declared a dividend of 5.00% (annualized) for Class B1 activity stock and a dividend of 2.25% (annualized) for Class B2 membership stock (an increase of 25 basis points from the previous quarter).

-The Bank pays a higher dividend per share on Class B1 activity stock to reward members who use the Bank's advances and, thereby, support the entire cooperative.
+On July 25, 2019, the Board of Directors of the Bank approved maintaining the dividend declared in the first quarter of 2019 on the Class B1 activity stock and the Class B2 membership stock.
+Based on the Bank's preliminary financial results for the second quarter of 2019, the Board of Directors declared a dividend of 5.00% (annualized) for Class B1 activity stock and a dividend of 2.25% (annualized) for Class B2 membership stock.
+The Bank pays a higher dividend per share on Class B1 activity stock to recognize members who use the Bank's advances and, thereby, support the entire cooperative.
 The higher dividend received on Class B1 activity stock has the effect of lowering members' borrowing costs.